Skip to content

 Build Configuration

-Set compilation configuration before building project with command xmake f|config.
-If you want to known more options, please run: xmake f --help
+Set compilation configuration before building the project with the command xmake f|config.
+If you want to know more options, please run: xmake f --help.

 NOTE